The-Martyr/the-martyr.github.io/_pages/about.md

   - /about.html
 ---

-I'm The_Martyr, an undergraduate student interested in artificial intelligence.
+I'm The_Martyr, a second-year undergraduate student interested in artificial intelligence.
 My current research interest is in multimodal large language models.
 Prior to this, I had an unforgettable research time at AIMlab, where I worked on problems related to action recognition and causal reasoning.
 I hope to learn from MLLMs, explore its bottlenecks, and explore the prototype of the next generation of intelligent systems.
 Welcome to email me to discuss!😄

 <br>
 # 📅 Update